Trump to appear in court Tuesday over charges he hoarded secret documents

 “They’re using this because they can’t win the election fairly and squarely,” Trump said Monday in an interview with Americano Media.

-The court appearance is also unfolding against the backdrop of potential protests and unrest.
+The court appearance is also unfolding against the backdrop of potential protests.
 Some high-profile backers have used barbed rhetoric to voice support.
 Trump himself has encouraged supporters to join a planned protest Tuesday at the Miami courthouse, where he is expected to surrender to authorities.

+Trump is not expected to be subjected to a mugshot, according to a person familiar with the situation.
+Generally, Justice Department agencies, like the FBI and U.S. Marshals Service, take a booking photo as part of the arrest process and the photo is uploaded into a shared law enforcement database.

-Some Trump supporters were also planning to load buses to head to Miami from other parts of Florida, raising concerns for law enforcement officials who are preparing for the potential of unrest around the courthouse.
+Some Trump supporters were also planning to load buses to head to Miami from other parts of Florida, raising concerns for law enforcement officials who are preparing for possible unrest around the courthouse.
 Miami Mayor Francis Suarez said the city would be ready, and police chief Manuel A. Morales said downtown could see anywhere from a few thousand up to 50,000 protesters.

-He said the city would divert traffic and possibly block streets depending on crowd size.
+Among those who arrived early Tuesday were the father-son duo of Florencio and Kevin Rodriguez, who came to the U.S. fifteen years ago as asylum seekers fleeing dictatorship in Cuba.

+Wearing a shirt that reads “Jesus is my savior, Trump my president,” the younger Rodriguez, Kevin, said it was possible Trump was guilty of illegally retaining classified documents.
+But he questioned the fairness of the proceedings in light of other classified information probes concerning Democrats, including former Secretary of State Hillary Clinton and President Joe Biden.

 Unlike in the New York case, where photographers produced images of a somber-faced Trump at the courtroom defense table, the public’s view will limited.
 Cameras are generally not permitted in federal courts, and a judge Monday night barred reporters from having phones inside the building.